Masks are required when entering our building. We will continue to monitor CDC guidelines to ensure the safety of all clients, volunteers, and staff.

-Our counselors work weekly with each class using pre-set curricula (such as “Kids Connection,” “Youth Connection,” and “Second Step”) to teach empathy, anger management, impulse control, and bullying prevention.
+Our counselors work weekly with each class using pre-set curricula—such as “Kids Connection,” “Youth Connection,” and “Second Step”—to teach empathy, anger management, impulse control, and bullying prevention.

 In-Service Training for Teachers

-Counselors provide in-service education for teachers and administrators on topics requested by the schools.
+Our counselors provide in-service education for teachers and administrators on topics requested by the schools.

-Jewish Family Service counselors bring professionals to the schools to speak to children and parents on topics such as eating disorders, bullying prevention, early childhood nutrition, and human development.
+We bring professionals to the schools to speak to children and parents on topics such as eating disorders, bullying prevention, early childhood nutrition, and human development.

 School Mental-Health and Special Needs Support Teams

 Our school mental-health and special needs support teams work closely with local schools and families to support a successful school year.
-JFS staff can provide in-service programs on a variety of topics and our JFS team works closely with parents and schools to provide a variety of services as needed to help students succeed.
+We can provide in-service programs on a variety of topics and our JFS team works closely with parents and schools to provide a variety of services as needed to help students succeed.